 - National Initiative on Mixed-Income Communities

-Many initiatives are multidisciplinary and multi-institutional partnerships that address social problems, social-work practice and social policy.
-There is a strong emphasis upon dissemination—using cutting-edge knowledge to enhance practice and service delivery in the community.
-The centers also provide opportunities for students to participate in all aspects of the research process.
+Many of our research and training initiatives are multidisciplinary involving multi-institutional partnerships that address broad social problems, social-work practice and policy.
+We emphasize dissemination—using innovative research to enhance practice and service delivery in the community.
+Our reach is local, national and international.
+Our centers also provide several opportunities for students to participate in all aspects of the research process.

 The Begun Center for Violence Prevention Research and Education is home to a distinguished group of more than 50 applied community-based research, evaluation, training and technical assistance specialists in operation for more than 20 years.
 With grants and contracts totaling more than $7 million annually, the center serves as a research partner to various local, state and national nonprofit, foundation and government organizations to learn innovative ways to address some of society's most pressing problems.

-The Center for Evidence-Based Practices (CEBP), based within the Begun Center, offers technical assistance in the form of skills-training, clinical and administrative consultation, and program evaluation for service innovations that improve quality of life and other outcomes for people with mental illness or co-occurring mental illness and substance-use disorders.
+The Center for Evidence-Based Practices (CEBP), based within the Begun Center, is a recognized Center of Excellence that offers technical assistance in the form of skills training, clinical and administrative consultation, and program evaluation for service innovations that improve quality of life and other outcomes for people with mental illness or co-occurring mental illness and substance use disorders.
 CEBP helps behavioral healthcare organizations implement and sustain evidence-based practices across the U.S.—across 36 states and five countries throughout their 21 years of operation.

-The Center for Innovative Practices (CIP) is a training and technical assistance center based within the Begun Center.
-For 20 years, it has provided support to community-based agencies that seek to implement interventions that improve outcomes for youth and families.
+The Center for Innovative Practices (CIP) is a training and technical assistance center housed within the Begun Center.
+A recognized Center of Excellence, it has provided support to community-based agencies that seek to implement interventions that improve outcomes for youth and families for over 20 years.
 These interventions are evidence-based and specific to the needs of the organization and community.
 CIP provides initial training of the particular intervention(s) to the organization, then continues to support the work through technical assistance and consultation.

-The Begun Center's Center for Innovative Practices (CIP) coordinates the Child and Adolescent Behavioral Health Center of Excellence (COE), a statewide partnership aimed at transforming the state’s approach to serving children, youth and families who require support from multiple state systems.
-The COE provides support for Ohio's transformative children's initiatives through standardizing assessment, expanding service and care coordination capacity, and working with partner agencies to support the expansion, implementation, sustainability, and/or evaluation of services and processes.
+The Center for Innovative Practices (CIP) coordinates the Child and Adolescent Behavioral Health Center, a statewide partnership aimed at transforming the state’s approach to serving children, youth and families who require support from multiple state systems.
+This recognized Center of Excellence provides support for Ohio's transformative children's initiatives through standardizing assessment, expanding service and care coordination capacity, and working with partner agencies to support the expansion, implementation, sustainability and/or evaluation of services and processes.

 The National Initiative on Mixed-Income Communities (NIMC) helps reduce urban poverty and promote successful mixed-income communities by conducting high-quality research and making information and evidence easily available to policymakers and practitioners.
 NIMC conducts research and evaluation, maintains informational resources, brokers learning exchanges, and provides technical assistance and consulting.
 The center has worked in several neighborhoods across Cleveland and in more than 10 U.S. cities, helping refine city and organizational mixed-income development strategies, shape government and organizational policy, increase organizational and individual capacity, and promote more effective practice and better outcomes for residents of revitalizing neighborhoods.